Date of Visit: Saturday 15th October 2016

 Refereeing today’s match would be former Welsh international forward Cheryl “Fozzy” Foster, who would be making her debut appearance at The Globe.
 Cheryl had played as a striker for Bangor City, Liverpool and Doncaster Belles in an illustrious career which seen her capped internationally also.
 Making her Wales debut in 1997 as a seventeen year old, she earned a record 63 caps for the Welsh team before retiring from playing and subsequently becoming a referee.
 A rare path for any former footballer to follow, especially a former international but a hugely refreshing and hopefully pioneering one that other players will follow in the future.

 Since retiring from football in 2013 and taking the required refereeing courses, her progress has been exceptional but certainly well deserved.
 Foster now regularly referees in the Cymru Alliance and highly regarded as an official, and this year saw her included on the FIFA women’s international list of football referees and joins Charlotte Carpenter as Wales’ second FIFA referee.
-Certainly the perfect example of the (goal) poacher becoming the game (and rule) keeper!
+Certainly the perfect example of the (goal) poacher becoming the game (and law) keeper!

 MATCH DETAILS – FIRST HALF